tommoa/ai-lsp/COMMIT-GUIDELINES.md

 3. **Choose the right type and scope**
 4. **Write the header:** Concise, imperative, lowercase
 5. **Draft the body:**
-   - Start with "why" and context
+   - Start with "why" and context (problem statement)
-   - Explain the approach
+   - Explain the approach (what was done)
-   - Describe the impact
+   - Describe the impact (benefits, what's affected)
+   - For refactors: include API changes and migration details
 6. **Review for style:**
    - Remove temporal words (now, new, currently)
    - Use imperative mood consistently
    - Keep it concise but complete
+   - Wrap lines at 72 characters
+7. **Structure multi-paragraph bodies:**
+   - First paragraph: motivation and main change
+   - Second paragraph: technical details or API changes
+   - Third paragraph (if needed): impact on consumers

 ## See Also